ow-mods/ow-mod-template/README.md

 # OuterWildsModTemplateNuget
- A nuget package that conains a template for creating outer wilds mods
+ A nuget package that contains a template for creating outer wilds mods

 ## Installation